Planning a route

 A RoutingFailure

-is returned if any failure occurred during the Routing API call.
-There are a few RoutingFailure
+is returned if any failure occurres during a Routing API call.
+Several RoutingFailure

 ApiKeyFailure

-- Routing call did not finish due to a problem with the API key.BadInputFailure
+– The routing call did not finish due to a problem with the API key.BadInputFailure

-- Indicates that the request reached an internal computation time threshold and timed out.DeserializationFailure
+– The request reached an internal computation time threshold and timed out.DeserializationFailure

 – Deserialization failed.HttpFailure

-- Routing call ended with unexpected HTTP code.InstructionGenerationFailure
+– The routing call ended with an unexpected HTTP status code.InstructionGenerationFailure

 - Instruction generation failed.InternalFailure

-- One of the input points (Origin, Destination, Waypoints) could not be matched to the map because there is no known drivable section near this point.NetworkFailure
+- One of the input points (Origin, Destination, or Waypoints) could not be matched to the map because no known drivable section was found nearby.NetworkFailure

 - No valid route could be found.RouteReconstructionFailure